Life insurance for recovering alcoholics

 Does life insurance pay out for alcohol related deaths?

-Yes, it’s possible for life insurance to pay out for alcohol related deaths.
+Yes, it could possible for life insurance to pay out for alcohol related deaths.

 However, a pay out won’t be made if you withheld details about your alcohol habits during the application process.